Bobblen147/avp-forever/Readme.txt

 -PICKUPCOUNT debug command adds a live pickup counter to the top left of the screen (includes marine weapons, health, armour and pred field charge)
 -SENTRYGUN, FACEHUGGER, QUEENBOT, PREDOBOT 2,3,4 or 5.
-New bot spawns (see Gameplay section above) -DIFFICULTY debug command shows the current difficulty as a number (0=training,1=realistic,2=directors cut,3=impossible) -MORPH_ALIEN, MORPH_MARINE and MORPH_PREDATOR change species in game in skirmish mode -FLYMODE, OBSERVER, SHOWMODULE, PAINTBALL debug commands to aid custom map making (see custom map section below)
+New bot spawns (see Gameplay section above) -DIFFICULTY debug command shows the current difficulty as a number (0=training,1=realistic,2=directors cut,3=impossible) -SHOWHEALTH debug command shows your current health and armour (in fixed point and converted to a readable value) -MORPH_ALIEN, MORPH_MARINE and MORPH_PREDATOR change species in game in skirmish mode -FLYMODE, OBSERVER, SHOWMODULE, SHOWCOORDS, PAINTBALL debug commands to aid custom map making (see custom map section below)

 Custom map making
 -Fly mode / no clip mode can be enabled in the console by typing FLYMODE then F6 anytime during play to toggle.
--Observer mode can be enabled in the console by typing OBSERVER (no longer needs debug EXE) -typing SHOWMODULE will show which module the player is in (no longer needs debug EXE) -typing PAINTBALL will enable decal placement mode, see the mod tools documentation for how to use it (no longer needs debug EXE)
+-Observer mode can be enabled in the console by typing OBSERVER (no longer needs debug EXE) -typing SHOWMODULE will show which module the player is in (no longer needs debug EXE) -typing SHOWCOORDS will show the game coordinates of the player (no longer needs debug EXE) -typing PAINTBALL will enable decal placement mode, see the mod tools documentation for how to use it (no longer needs debug EXE)
 -The unused mirror flag is now a 'no collision' flag and can be used to make false walls